 The surname Proould was first found in Bedfordshire where some of the first records of the family were listed in the Hundredorum Rolls of 1273: Hugh le Proude; and Robert le Proud.
 The same rolls listed: John Prude in Buckinghamshire; Cristina le Prute in Oxfordshire; and Herbert le Prute in Wiltshire.

 Two sources postulates that the name was "perhaps from Old English personal name Prud, and perhaps connected with Pryde."

 Early History of the Proould family

-Another 206 words (15 lines of text) covering the years 1348, 1409, 1391, 1394, 1783 and 1852 are included under the topic Early Proould History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Proould research.
+Another 139 words (10 lines of text) covering the years 1348, 1409, 1391, 1394, 1783 and 1852 are included under the topic Early Proould History in all our PDF Extended History products and printed products wherever possible.

 Another 44 words (3 lines of text) are included under the topic Early Proould Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Proould family to Ireland
+Migration of the Proould family

 Some of the first settlers of this family name or some of its variants were: William Prout, who settled in Virginia in 1653; Thomas Prout, his wife and son, who came to Barbados in 1678; William Proud, who came to Maryland in 1774.